campusbeats/campusbeats.github.io/index.md

 ## Future Features and Design
 These are the list of features/design aspects we hope to implement sometime in the future:
  - Implement admin & user permissions so that users will not be able to access admin features
+ - Only allowing success messages for specific categories to show instead of having all of the success messages show up at once when an admin wants to add one category to a specific dropdown menu
+ - Being able to ban selected profiles, not just the first
  - Removal of banned profiles from the entire application, rather than from the monitor page alone
+ - Adding user profiles to Favorites and People Interested sections via buttons on the profiles located in the Beats Page
  - Integration with phone/text notifications
  - In-app messaging client
  - Mobile version